nanusdad/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Healthcare Christian Fellowship India
-image: /img/home-jumbotron.jpg
+image: /img/aaron-burden-vkbdy7e7kfk-unsplash.jpg
-heading: Healthcare Christian Fellowship India
+heading: Welcome
-subheading: More people pass through the hospitals of the world, each year, than through the churches…
+subheading: “More people pass through the hospitals of the world, each year, than through the churches…” Francis Grim
 mainpitch:
-  title: Welcome
+  title: Goal
   description: |
     Our goal is the Lord JESUS CHRIST, and that healthcare workers of ALL categories